-7 best game recipes for Great British Game Week - The Field
+Great British Game Week recipes - The Field

-Great British Game Week is back for its fourth year from 20-26 November, so use our 7 best game recipes for a week of wild suppers
+Great British Game Week is back for its fifth year from 19-25 November, so follow The Field's favourite game recipes for a week of wild suppers

-Great British Game Week is back and bigger than ever.
-Now in it’s fourth year, BASC’s Taste of Game and the Countryside Alliance’s Game to Eat are joining forces once again to celebrate the very best of our wild game.
-The aim is to get more and more people trying game, while suppliers and restaurants showcase their goods with fantastic offers.
-So do your bit and serve game this week.
-The Field’s 7 best game recipes include quick kitchen suppers, hearty snacks for elevenses and something positively palatial for the weekend…
+Great British Game Week is back.
+Now in its fifth year, BASC’s Taste of Game and the Countryside Alliance’s Game to Eat are joining forces once again, and this time with a new partner, the British Game Alliance.
+The aim is to encourage more people than ever to try game, and suppliers and restaurants will be showing their goods with fantastic offers and events all week.
+So do your bit for Great British game and serve wild suppers all week.
+The Field’s 7 recipes for Great British Game Week include snacks for smalls, hearty kitchen suppers and something positively palatial for the weekend…

-And if you are looking for some more game cooking inspiration, take a look through The Field’s website.
+For even more game cooking inspiration, look through The Field’s website.
 Our top 10 best pheasant recipes, 10 best partridge recipes and top 10 best grouse recipes are a few excellent places to start.

-Great British Game Week celebrates all things wild by getting as many people to enjoy game as possible.
-So do your bit and serve game this week.
-Partridge is always a great place for newcomers to start or show how pheasant makes a great replacement for chicken, or prove that even the most well-known snack is better with a wild twist.
-Enjoy a week of wild suppers with The Field’s 7 best game recipes.
+Great British Game Week aims to encourage as many people as possible to enjoy game, and celebrate all things wild.
+So join the cause and serve game this week.
+Partridge is a good starting point for newcomers.
+Or show how pheasant makes a great replacement for chicken.
+Enjoy a week of wild suppers with The Field’s seven favourite game recipes.

 Spicy game tagine served with couscous and pomegranate